 Bio: Jenna Burrell is an Associate Professor in the School of Information at UC Berkeley.
 Her first book Invisible Users: Youth in the Internet Cafes of Urban Ghana (The MIT Press) came out in May 2012.
 She has a PhD in Sociology from the London School of Economics.
 Before pursuing her PhD she was an Application Concept Developer in the People and Practices Research Group at Intel Corporation.
-For over 10 years she has been studying the appropriation of Information and Communication Technologies (ICTs) by individuals and groups on the African continent.
-Her theoretical interests span several areas including theories of materiality, user agency, transnationalism, post-colonial relations, and digital representation.
+For over 10 years she studied the appropriation of Information and Communication Technologies (ICTs) by individuals and groups on the African continent.
+Her most recent research considers populations that are excluded or that exclude themselves from Internet connectivity in urban and rural California.

 Older Work and HCI Research (2000 – 2003):